 My stay was not organised by Westin / Starwood which is why I didn’t get a tour of the hotel and can only discuss my own room.
 I didn’t have breakfast included and, given my continuing cough, decided to rather have a lie in rather than go hunting for food in the morning.

 The entrance hall is quite impressive and sets you back in time.
 It looks like even though the hotel has been refurbished in its 100 years of existing, the style has been preserved.
-Click on any of the pictures to enlarge:

 It didn’t start well.
 When I arrived the doorman decided not to open the door for me and no one came to offer to help me with my luggage.

 I went up to one of the check in desks and had to wait about a minute until I was even greeted.
 I can understand that some things might be more important than checking in a guest, however a ‘welcome, I will be with you in a second’ would have been nice.

 The booked category was a Deluxe with a king bed and I was upgraded to a Premium View room on the back of my Starwood Gold status.

 My first impression was that everything was little bit too yellow and looked kind of dated.

 The TV was on top of the minibar and looked out of place.
 It did however have English, Spanish and German TV.

 There was one solitary socket at the desk.
 Next to it was a tiny bin with a compartment for recycling.
 However I wasn’t able to figure out which side was which ……

 The coffee table with armchairs was cute and a nice place to have coffee – more on the coffee further down the page …